Legus-Yeung/LabChronicleWeb/README.md

 ## 📞 Support

-For support, email [your-email@ufv.ca] or create an issue in this repository.
+For support, email [legus.yeung@gmail.com] or create an issue in this repository.

 ## 🔄 Version History